elastic/connectors/docs/CONFIG.md

   - `api_key`: The API key for Elasticsearch connection.
 You can't set `api_key` when basic auth is used.
   - `ssl`: Whether SSL is used for the Elasticsearch connection.
   - `ca_certs`: Path to a CA bundle.
+  - `bulk_display_every`: The number of docs between each counters display.
+Defaults to 100.
   - `bulk_queue_max_size`: The max size of the bulk queue.
 Defaults to 1024.
   - `bulk_chunk_size`: The max size of the bulk operation to Elasticsearch.
 Defaults to 500.
   - `retry_on_timeout`: Whether to retry on request timeout.
 Defaults to `true`.